bellerbrock/WeatherLogger/README.md

 </p>

-Once working run `crontab -e` and add the following line `*/15 * * * * cd /home/pi/WeatherLogger; python read_sensors.py` for automatic logging (in this case every 15 mins).
+Once logging is working run `crontab -e` and add the following line `*/15 * * * * cd /home/pi/WeatherLogger; python read_sensors.py`
+This will begin automatic logging of sensor data at regular intervals (in this case every 15 mins), and resume automatically after device restarts.

 # Final assembly

-Shutdown the pi.
+- Shutdown the pi

-Drill a hole in the center of the lid of your jar, large enough to fit the pi power cable.
+- Drill a hole in the center of the lid of your jar, large enough to fit the pi power cable.

-Drill three smaller holes evenly spaced around the edges of the lid, then use a utility knife to expand them into slots large enough to fit the wires for each sensor.
+- Drill three smaller holes evenly spaced around the edges of the lid, then use a utility knife to expand them into slots large enough to fit the 4 jumper wires for each sensor.

-Drill holes for airflow in the sides of the pvc cap, slanting them slightly upwards.
+- Drill holes for airflow in the sides of the pvc cap, slanting them slightly upwards.

-Reassemble the components with the pi in the jar and the sensors on top of the lid.
+- Reassemble the components with the pi in the jar and the sensors on top of the lid.
 Seal the lid penetrations with white tape.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/11297346/149390928-c926defc-76d3-4f58-b90d-c0f235c458f9.jpg" width="75%" height="75%">
 </p>

-Use epoxy to fix the pvc cover on top of the BME280 sensor and the light bulb cover on top of the BH1750 sensor.
+- Use epoxy to fix the pvc cover on top of the BME280 sensor and the light bulb cover on top of the BH1750 sensor.

-Cut a matching slot in the bottom of the clear plastic OLED display case, then connect the display inside it's case and use epoxy to fix it to the lid.
+- Cut a matching slot in the bottom of the clear plastic OLED display case, then connect the display inside it's case and use epoxy to fix it to the lid.

-Protect the internal components from the heat of direct sunlight by wrapping foil around the jar and securing it with tape.
+- Protect the internal components from the heat of direct sunlight by wrapping foil around the jar and securing it with tape.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/11297346/149391101-85ded00e-b406-4a4e-aa9f-e714f0b16a7a.jpg" width="75%" height="75%">